 Most of the world’s wild blueberries come from right here on the Bold Coast.
 So don’t be surprised to find something made with blueberries (salad, ice cream, pie, chocolates and even beer), on just about every menu you encounter.

 Local restaurants may be found on the interactive map.
 Keep in mind that most dining establishments close by 8:00 PM, and many are closed on Mondays.

-Farm stands and Farmer’s Markets held almost daily somewhere in the region burst with fresh-from-the-garden fruits and vegetables, locally made cheeses and yogurts, fresh baked goods, locally-raised meats, and much more.
-Most rental cabins and houses come equipped with everything you’ll need to cook at home, and local grocery and other stores (see the interactive map) stock a good supply of kitchen items.
+Roadside farm stands and Farmer’s Markets, held almost daily somewhere in the region, burst with fresh-from-the-garden fruits and vegetables, locally made cheeses and yogurts, fresh baked goods, locally-raised meats, and much more.
+Farm stores like the Machias Marketplace, Columbia Falls General Store, and Eat Local Eastport offer fresh foods and other fine products with more business hours each week during the season.

-Join the celebration of our favorite local foods at the Eastport Salmon and Seafood Festival, Winter Harbor Lobster Festival, Machias Wild Blueberry Festival, or the Chocolate Fest just across the international border in St. Stephen.
+Join the celebration of our favorite local foods at the Eastport Salmon and Seafood Festival, Winter Harbor Lobster Festival, Machias Wild Blueberry Festival, or the Chocolate Fest just across the international border in St. Stephen, New Brunswick, Canada.

 Where to Stay

 The Bold Coast region boasts a variety of historic homes lovingly restored into charming Bed & Breakfast accommodations.
 A few examples include Elsa’s Inn on the Harbor in Prospect Harbor, Englishman’s Bed & Breakfast on the river in Cherryfield, the Inn at Schoppee Farm on the Machias River, the Talbot House Inn in East Machias, the Home Port Inn in Lubec, Milliken House Bed & Breakfast in Eastport, or Calais Crossing River House.